Conan IV, Duke of Brittany: Plantagenet ambitions

 Henry II of England, the Count of Anjou, attempted to obtain control of the Duchy of Brittany, which neighboured his lands and had traditionally been largely independent from the rest of France, with its own language and culture.
 The Breton dukes held little power across most of the duchy, which was mostly controlled by local lords.
 In 1148, Duke Conan III died and civil war broke out.
 Henry claimed to be the overlord of Brittany, on the basis that the duchy had owed loyalty to Henry I, and saw controlling the duchy both as a way of securing his other French territories and as a potential inheritance for one of his sons.
 Initially Henry's strategy was to rule indirectly through proxies, and accordingly Henry supported Conan IV's claims over most of the duchy, partly because Conan had strong English ties and could be easily influenced.
-Conan's uncle, Hoel, continued to control the county of Nantes in the east until he was deposed in 1156 by Henry's brother, Geoffrey, possibly with Henry's support.
+Conan's uncle, Hoel, continued to control the county of Nantes in the east until he was deposed in 1156 by Henry's brother, Geoffrey VI, possibly with Henry's support.

-When Geoffrey of Anjou died in 1158, Conan attempted to reclaim Nantes but was opposed by Henry who annexed it for himself.
-Louis took no action to intervene as Henry steadily increased his power in Brittany.
-Conan's control of Nantes had the effect of reuniting Brittany.
-Henry II, responded by seizing the Earldom of Richmond, Conan's paternal inheritance, and demanded the return of Nantes.
-Conan and Henry made peace, and in 1160 Conan married Henry's cousin Margaret, sister of the Scottish king William the Lion.
+When Geoffrey of Anjou died in 1158, Conan attempted to reclaim Nantes and held possession of the city for a few days.
+Conan's control of Nantes had the effect of reuniting Brittany and controlling the previously largely independent city from the duchy.
+However, he was opposed by Henry who annexed it for himself.
+At Michaelmas 1158, Conan IV surrendered Nantes and its surrounding territories to King Henry II at Avranches.
+King Louis VII of France took no action to intervene as Henry steadily increased his power in Brittany.

+Peace and the continuation of Angevin policy and interests in Brittany were formalized in 1160 as Conan married Henry's cousin Margaret, sister of the Scottish king William the Lion.
 Conan and Margaret had at least one daughter, Constance.
 A son of Conan's named William appears to have still been alive towards 1200.